It All Begins With Your Decision To Be The Star In The Crowd

 Synchronising Your CV and Cover Letter

 A separate cover letter can expand on your professional summary.
 Reference 1–2 achievements from your curriculum vitae.
 Show how those achievements connect to the specific job.
-Keep the letter at about one page.
+Keep the letter to about one page.

-Aim for synergy: the cover letter reveals your personality; your CV lists factual data.
-Both documents should use consistent CV format rules.
+Aim for synergy: Your cover letter reveals your personality, while your CV lists factual data.
+Both documents should follow consistent CV format rules.

 Following Up After Submission